Latest Panthers News February 2026

 - Owner Dave Tepper

 Dave Canales, former Buccaneers offensive coordinator, returns as the Panthers’ head coach.
 In Canales’s first season, the Panthers improved from a 2–15 record to 5–12.
-Carolina’s projected win total for 2025 is set at 6.5 games.
+Carolina’s projected win total for 2025 was set at 8.5 games.
+They finished the season 8-9.

 Panthers GM Dan Morgan was Carolina’s first-round draft pick in 2001.
 He joined the front office as assistant general manager in May 2021 and was promoted to President of Football Operations/General Manager in January 2024.